Icesito68/Port-Windows-11-Lge-devices/guide/English/1-Partitions.md

 #### Unmount all partitions
-Go yo mount on TWRP and unmount all partitions
+Go to mount on TWRP and unmount all partitions

 ## Move parted to the device
 ```cmd